zazuko/travertin/README.md

 A SPARQL endpoint with your archival documents.
 By default the software points to the Swiss archival institutions endpoint.

 # Installation

+This just covers getting the server up on your system.
+If you want to know more check out the [tutorial](tutorial/TUTORIAL.md)

 ## NPM
 ### Requirements
 You need to have a recent version of Nodejs.